 Write a food diary

 Eating healthy, though, is not enough.
 First of all, consistency is important.
 As Dr. Katzka points out, healthy eating must become a habit before, everyday life then.
-That’s why the expert advises to keep a real dietary diary.
+That’s why the expert advises keeping a real dietary diary.

 You may also like to read: Chronic fatigue: Symptoms, causes and most effective remedies